Indian vaccine maker asks US to ease export curbs

 The company had been planning to make up to 40 million shots of the vaccine monthly.

 Ramping up the production of this shot could also help India.
-Novavax has applied for emergency use of the vaccine to regulators in Europe, the U.S. and the World Health Organization.
+Novavax has applied for authorization of the vaccine to regulators in Europe, the U.S. and the World Health Organization.
 If approved, India would be able to use the shot under new regulations that make it easier to greenlight vaccines that have received the nod by the U.K., the U.S., Europe, Japan or WHO.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.

-Note: This story has been corrected to show that Novavax applied for regular license.